slvssb/codex-anywhere/README.md

-# Codex Anywhere
+# ChatGPT Codex Anywhere

-Run OpenAI Codex on a persistent Railway server and connect to it securely over SSH.
+Run ChatGPT Codex on a persistent Railway server and connect to it securely over SSH.
 Deploy once, then use the Codex desktop app and ChatGPT mobile app to stay attached to the same remote environment.

 ## 1. Deploy the Railway template